Honor Blackman: Television

 Blackman started acting on television in the recurring role of Nicole, secretary/assistant to Dan Dailey's character of Tim Collier in the television series The Four Just Men (1959).
+In a 1960 episode of Danger Man titled "Colonel Rodriguez" she played Joan Bernard.
 In an episode of The Saint titled "The Arrow of God" (1962), Blackman played an adulterous personal secretary named Pauline Stone, who became one of several suspects in the murder of a despised gossip columnist.

 In The Avengers from 1962 to 1964, she played Dr Cathy Gale, a self-assured, quick-witted anthropologist who was skilled in judo and had a passion for leather clothes.
 Gale was unlike any female character seen before on British TV.
 Blackman left the series after its third season to co-star in the James Bond film Goldfinger.

 In an episode of The Avengers, "Too Many Christmas Trees" (1965), John Steed received a Christmas card from Cathy Gale.
 Reading the envelope, he says in a puzzled voice, "Whatever can she be doing at Fort Knox ...?"
 It was an inside joke, as Blackman was filming Goldfinger at the time.

 In December 1969 and February 1993, Blackman was taken by surprise as the subject of This Is Your Life.
 In 1972, Blackman (as a special guest star) and Richard Basehart played a married pair of Shakespearean actors who commit murder in the American crime mystery series Columbo (episode "Dagger of the Mind").
 In 1983, she appeared in a film production of Agatha Christie's novel, The Secret Adversary, in the role of Rita Vandemeyer, and as Juno/Empress Eugénie in the BBC television production of Orpheus in the Underworld.

 In 1986, she had a role in "Terror of the Vervoids", a segment of the Doctor Who serial The Trial of a Time Lord.
 From 1990 to 1996, she appeared as Laura West on The Upper Hand.
 In 2003, Blackman took a guest role on Midsomer Murders, as ex-racing driver Isobel Hewitt in the episode "A Talent for Life".
 In September 2004, she briefly joined the Coronation Street cast in a storyline about wife swapping.
 In 2007, she participated in the BBC TV project The Verdict.
 She was one of 12 well-known figures who made up a jury to hear a fictional rape case.
 The series was designed to explore the jury system.
 She was sworn in as a juror as "Honor Kaufmann".
 In 2013, she guest-starred in the BBC medical drama Casualty and in By Any Means.

 Blackman also appeared in a number of episodes of Never the Twain with Donald Sinden and Windsor Davies as veterinarian Veronica Barton.